River cruising may be less well-known than ocean cruising, but it’s becoming more popular every year. And for good reason.

-Cruising means you will have many opportunities to take photos of ancient castles, famous monuments, pretty countrysides, and charming villages along the river.
+Cruising offers endless opportunities to take photos of ancient castles, famous monuments, pretty countryside, and charming villages along the river.

 The all-inclusive nature of river cruises allows you to relax, free from worrying about surprises when you get the final bill.
 There are no casinos, ever-present photographers, drinks-of-the-day, spa specials, or high-priced excursions.

 Every ocean cruise we’ve been on began with a hefty charge for “incidentals and gratuities” on our credit card, and then continued with daily sales pitches to buy, buy, buy.
 Not here.

 Our experience: We booked and paid for our optional tours and the spirits package ahead of time.
 Again, there were no surprises when we got our final bill.